mrneo240/cglm/README.md

 - **[major change]** by starting v0.5.1, built-in alignment is removed from **vec3** and **mat3** types

 #### Note for C++ developers:
-If you are not aware of the original GLM library yet, you may also want to look at: https://github.com/g-truc/glm
+If you don't aware about original GLM library yet, you may also want to look at: https://github.com/g-truc/glm

 #### Note for new comers (Important):
 - `vec4` and `mat4` variables must be aligned.
 (There will be unaligned versions later)
 - **in** and **[in, out]** parameters must be initialized (please).
 But **[out]** parameters not, initializing out param is  also redundant
 - All functions are inline if you don't want to use pre-compiled versions with glmc_ prefix, you can ignore build process.
-Just include headers.
+Just incliude headers.
 - if your debugger takes you to cglm headers then make sure you are not trying to copy vec4 to vec3 or alig issues...
 - Welcome!